Background pattern

 Treatment of high blood pressure (hypertension):

 • The recommended dose is 1 tablet per day.
-It is preferable to take the dose at the same time every day.
+It is preferable to take the dose always at the same time of day.

-• In elderly patients and/or those with renal impairment, it is recommended to start treatment with half a tablet per day.
+• In elderly patients and/or with renal disorders, it is recommended to start treatment with half a tablet per day.

 The therapeutic effect on blood pressure is achieved after 1-2 weeks of treatment.
 Occasionally, the optimal effect is not achieved until 4 weeks.